 Within the inbound marketing methodology, lead generation comes in at the second stage.
 It happens like so:

 - Discovery of a business: A visitor learns about a company via the various marketing channels a brand employs, such as blogs, social media, pages, or business websites.

 - A customer clicks on a call to action (CTA): A CTA is a button, message, or image that prompts a potential customer to take action.

 - The customer visits a landing page: By clicking on the CTA, the visitor is redirected to a landing page that captures useful information about the lead in exchange for a delightful offer.

 Note that the offer refers to something valuable that is provided on the landing page.
 It could be a course, template, or even an eBook.
-The offer should be appealing enough to the visitor to make them provide their personal details in exchange for accessing it.
-And where is this personal information provided?
+The proposal should be appealing enough to the visitor to make them provide their details in exchange for accessing it.
+Where is this personal information provided?
 Well, on a subscription form, of course.
 This feature is for gathering useful information regarding the visitor in exchange for the available offer.
 Now, while these forms can be embedded virtually anywhere on the website, they are typically put on the landing page.

 Here is a brief recap of the lead generation process.
-The prospective customer clicks on a CTA that redirects them to the landing page of a business.
-While on the landing page, the visitor fills out a form in exchange of an offer, and in turn becomes a lead.
+A prospective customer clicks on a CTA that redirects them to the landing page of a business.
+While on the landing page, the visitor fills out a form in exchange for an offer, and in turn, becomes a lead.

 Create emails that convert

 For a marketing email to be a success, it should entice the target consumers to click, engage them, and provide them with proper steps that bring them much closer to converting.
 Here are some things to include in an email for increased conversion rates: